TurboPack/DOSCommand/README.md

 the program to get back the output. it comes line by line.

 This is a source-only release of TurboPack DOSCommand.
-It includes designtime and runtime packages for Delphi C++Builder.
-It supports WIn32 and Win64.
+It includes designtime and runtime packages for Delphi and C++Builder.
+It supports Win32 and Win64.

 ==============================================